-Pantoprazole Tablets is not recommended for use in children as it has not been proven to work in children below 12 years of age.
+Pantoprazole tablet is not recommended for use in children as it has not been proven to work in children below 12 years of age.

-Other medicines and Pantoprazole Tablets
+Other medicines and Pantoprazole tablets

-Tell your doctor or pharmacist if you are taking, have recently taken or might take any other medicines, including medicines obtained without a prescription.
+Talk to your doctor or pharmacist if you are taking, have recently taken or might take any other medicines including medicines obtained without a prescription.